Category (mathematics): Examples

-Any monoid (any algebraic structure with a single associative binary operation and an identity element) forms a small category with a single object x.
-(Here, x is any fixed set.)
-The morphisms from x to x are precisely the elements of the monoid, the identity morphism of x is the identity of the monoid, and the categorical composition of morphisms is given by the monoid operation.
+Any monoid (any algebraic structure with a single associative binary operation and an identity element) forms a small category with a single object $x$.
+(Here, $x$ is any fixed set.)
+The morphisms from $x$ to $x$ are precisely the elements of the monoid, the identity morphism of $x$ is the identity of the monoid, and the categorical composition of morphisms is given by the monoid operation.
 Several definitions and theorems about monoids may be generalized for categories.

-Similarly any group can be seen as a category with a single object in which every morphism is invertible, that is, for every morphism f there is a morphism g that is both left and right inverse to f under composition.
+Similarly any group can be seen as a category with a single object in which every morphism is invertible, that is, for every morphism $f$ there is a morphism $g$ that is both left and right inverse to $f$ under composition.
 A morphism that is invertible in this sense is called an isomorphism.

 A groupoid is a category in which every morphism is an isomorphism.
 Groupoids are generalizations of groups, group actions and equivalence relations.
-Actually, in the view of category the only difference between groupoid and group is that a groupoid may have more than one object but the group must have only one.
-Consider a topological space X and fix a base point $x_0$ of X, then $\pi_1(X,x_0)$ is the fundamental group of the topological space X and the base point $x_0$, and as a set it has the structure of group; if then let the base point $x_0$ runs over all points of X, and take the union of all $\pi_1(X,x_0)$, then the set we get has only the structure of groupoid (which is called as the fundamental groupoid of X): two loops (under equivalence relation of homotopy) may not have the same base point so they cannot multiply with each other.
-In the language of category, this means here two morphisms may not have the same source object (or target object, because in this case for any morphism the source object and the target object are same: the base point) so they can not compose with each other.
+From the point of view of category theory, a group is just a groupoid with exactly one object.
+Consider a topological space $X$ and fix a base point $x_0$ of $X$, then $\pi_1(X,x_0)$ is the fundamental group of the topological space $X$ and the base point $x_0$, and as a set it has the structure of group; if one then lets the base point $x_0$ run over all points of $X$ and takes the union of all $\pi_1(X,x_0)$, then the resulting set has only the structure of groupoid (called the fundamental groupoid of $X$): two loops (under equivalence relation of homotopy) may not have the same base point so they cannot be multiplied with each other.
+In the language of category theory, this means here two morphisms may not have the same source object (or target object, because in this case for any morphism the source object and the target object are same: the base point) so they cannot compose with each other.